 Where should I start?

 Check out the following websites for more information to assist you in your career exploration!
-You can also to check out the NACE Salary Survey and see what your possible career choices are currently making as of January 2014!

 - Occupational Outlook Handbook: This site is easy to read and had lots of information.
 See the "Related Occupations" to look into other "branch out" occupations that may be of interest.